Freedom-of-Information-Project/Ukraine-War-Documentation-Project/README.md

 - r/UkraineWarReports
 - r/RussianWarCrimes
 - r/RussiaUkraineWar2022

 ## Sources Update Every 10 Seconds

 We Will Be Soon Moving To A Tor Hidden Service To Improve The Anonymity Of Our Users

-This has been writen in server side javascript to allow the use of NoScript
+This has been written in server-side JavaScript to allow the use of NoScript